Continental Baths: Entertainment

-An attraction at the club was the entertainment provided by performers such as Barry Manilow and Bette Midler Due to her performances at the baths, Bette Midler earned the nickname Bathhouse Betty.
-It was at the Continental, accompanied by house pianist Barry Manilow (who, like the bathhouse patrons, sometimes wore only a white towel) that she created her stage persona the Divine Miss M.
+An attraction at the club was the entertainment provided by performers such as Barry Manilow and Bette Midler.
+Due to her performances at the baths, Bette Midler earned the nickname Bathhouse Betty.
+It was at the Continental, accompanied by house pianist Barry Manilow (who, like the bathhouse patrons, sometimes wore only a white towel), that she created her stage persona the Divine Miss M.

 Despite Midler's constant complaints about "that goddamn waterfall," her poolside performances were so successful that she soon gained national attention, beginning with repeat performances on The Tonight Show Starring Johnny Carson.

 Closing

 The Continental Baths lost much of its gay clientele by 1974.
 The reason for the decline in patronage was, as one gay New Yorker was quoted, "We finally got fed up with those silly-assed, campy shows.
 All those straight people in our bathhouse made us feel like we were part of the décor and that we were there for their amusement."

 By the end of 1974, patronage was so low that Steve Ostrow had decided to discontinue the lounge acts.
 He focused, instead, on resurrecting his business by making the baths coed.
 He even advertised on WBLS, but to no avail.
 In the end, Ostrow closed the Continental Baths for good.

-The facility, however, was reopened in 1977 as a heterosexual swingers' club called Plato's Retreat.
+The facility was reopened in 1977 as a heterosexual swingers' club called Plato's Retreat.
 Plato's Retreat relocated to W. 34th St. in 1980 then was shut down by the city of New York at the height of the AIDS epidemic.